nicocrm/aqueduct-sync/README.md

  * update(record) - update a single record, based on the key (specific to the collection / connection).
 Throw an error if the record does not exist.
 Returns updated record.
     - this does not have to do any conflict resolution here, because we'll handle it from the pipe
  * get(recordKeyObject) - retrieve an existing record using the given selector (an object with the id populated).
 Null if not found.
+    - the record may have additional properties populated beside the id
  * getRevId(record) - retrieve the rev id for the record, used to identify updated records
  * findUpdated(revId) - retrieve records (as a stream of objects) that have been updated since the given rev id
  * compareRevId(record1, record2) - compare the rev id between the 2 records and return a value: